oracle/learning-library/data-management-library/goldengate/bigdata/installation/installation.md

 ## **STEP 3**: Performing the Install

+1.  **Select Option 1**

-1. Review the overview notes on the following screen, then select **Q** to quit.
+Review the overview notes on the following screen, then select **Q** to quit.
       ![](./images/labmenu_opt1.png)

   These online notes have been provided so you can cut/paste file names to another session, to avoid typos.

-2. To install and configure GoldenGate, we have extracted the GG binaries from a tar file prior to the labs – this file has been copied to /u01 as part of the setup.
+1. To install and configure GoldenGate, we have extracted the GG binaries from a tar file prior to the labs – this file has been copied to /u01 as part of the setup.
 We will connect to the GoldenGate command line interface (ggsci) and run CREATE SUBDIRS to create the subdirectories in the GoldenGate home.

 **Optional**  (Do not select Auto-install if you already installed GG manually)